Interests

 2008, and Stuart Corbridge eds.
 The Development Reader, Oxon, UK: Routledge.

-Forthcoming, “Subaltern sea?
-Indian Ocean errantry against Subalternization” in Tariq Jazeel and Stephen Legg eds.
-Subaltern Geographies: Subaltern Studies, Space, and the Geographical Imagination, University of Georgia Press.
+2019, “Subaltern Sea?
+Indian Ocean Errantry against Subalternization” in Tariq Jazeel and Stephen Legg ed.
+Subaltern Geographies: Subaltern Studies, space, and the geographical imagination.
+Athens, GA: University of Georgia Press: 191-209.

 2017, “The Blues and the Damned: (Black) life that survives capital and biopolitics.”
 Critical African Studies, 9, 2: 152-173.